marbl/canu/documentation/source/command-reference.rst

   An *experimental* algorithm to recompute overlaps and output the alignments.
 :doc:`commands/prefixEditDistance-matchLimitGenerate` (just usage)
   Generate source code files with data representing the minimum length of a good overlap given some number of errors.
-:doc:`commands/readConsensus` (just usage)
-  An *experimental* and *incomplete* algorithm to compute corrected read consensus sequences.
-:doc:`commands/simple` (just usage)
-  Counts k-mer occurrences, for k < 32, in FASTA, FASTQ or gkpStore.
-Output is meryl compatible.
 :doc:`commands/splitReads` (just usage)
   Part of Overlap Based Trimming, splits reads based on overlaps, specifically, looking for PacBio hairpin adapter signatures.
 :doc:`commands/tgStoreCoverageStat` (just usage)